Bala-2794/AirplaneSeating/README.md

 [2,3], [3,4] ]
 • Number of passengers waiting in queue.
 • Input will be provided as input file
-# Excute the Java class with input file using below comand with the input file created
+# Execute the Java class with input file using below comand with the input file created
 • javac AirplaneSeatAllocation.java
 • java  AirplaneSeatAllocation sample.txt
 # Output